thinkdatascience/thinkdatascience.github.io/_posts/2020-12-23-pca-from-scratch.md

 ## Implementation

 We know the steps to implement an algorithm and its benefits.
-Lets see its implementation in Python.
+Let's see its implementation in Python.

 ```python